Which is more important - the image or the means by which it has been captured ?

 I guess that if I was still a working full time pro photographer I would be specialising ( and that's always good advice for beginners ).
 But, as you've probably noticed, I'll turn my lens to anything that interests me and provides either form or colour for thought.

-Small and relatively light even with fitted grips and lenses, the XE series ( I have the X-E1 and X-E2 ) are very close to Leica in design, whilst my X-T10 is closer to a traditional mini DSLR .
+Small and relatively light even with fitted grips and lenses, the XE series ( I have the X-E1 and X-E2, X-T10 and late addition one of the early 'pro' models, the X Pro 1 ) are very close to Leica in design, whilst my X-T10 is closer to a traditional mini DSLR .
 All models have electronic viewfinders - which are a major design step from the ones you may remember from 10 years ago.

 Fuji lenses are, like the camera bodies, constructed to a standard beyond their price bracket both optically and physically.